joaovitoriasilva/endurain/README.md

  - https://geocode.maps.co/ for reverse Geocode logic on activity parsing
 ---
 # Backend
+Everytime the backend starts it will check if the user with the username "admin" is created.
+If not the user is created.
+Because of this if you want to create another admin user and not use the default one, I suggest to disable the default one.
+A better approach to this will be assessed in the future.

 Table bellow shows supported environemnt variables.
 Variables marked with optional "No" should be set to avoid errors.

 Environemnt variable  | Default value | Optional